timnew/timnew.github.com/source/_posts/2014-08-18-new-favicon-design-for-my-blog.md

 update: 2013-08-18 01:34:20
 ---

-To {% emoji congratulations %} my wife passed driver license theory course, I created a new log for my blog {% emoji stuck_out_tongue_closed_eyes %}
+To ㊗️ my wife passed driver license theory course, I created a new log for my blog 😝

 Here is what I got: